dwightjack/tsumami/doc/nodes.md

 ## toArray()

-Returns an array of elements
+Returns a shallow copy array of elements in the set

 #### Return: